 Kusadasi Travel Guide

 Once a small fishing village, Kusadasi is now one of the most popular holiday resort towns on the southern Aegean Coast.
-Is situated amid splendid coastal scenery and several significant archaeological sites, including the ruins of the ancient city Ephesus, which are just half an hour from the town.
-The beaches are the main pull during the day, and after dark the town comes to life, with vibrant bars and clubs setting an upbeat pace.
-If travellers are in search of old Turkey, they've got cobbled streets, mosques, old-school tavernas and bustling bazaars.
-Kusadasi is a popular stop on Mediterranean cruises from Venice, Piraeus, or the Greek island of Samos.
-Ferries link the town with the nearby Greek islands of Samos and Mykonos.
+It's set amid splendid coastal scenery and several significant archaeological sites, including the ruins of the ancient city of Ephesus, which are just half an hour from the town.
+The beaches are the main attraction during the day, while after dark, the town comes to life with vibrant bars and clubs setting an upbeat pace.
+For those seeking a taste of old Turkey, there are cobbled streets, mosques, old-school tavernas and bustling bazaars.
+Kusadasi is also a popular stop on Mediterranean cruises, with connections to Venice, Piraeus and the Greek island of Samos.
+Ferries link the town with nearby Greek islands such as Samos and Mykonos.

 Shopping

-The Grand Bazaar in Kusadasi, near the harbour, is one of Turkey's largest shopping treasure troves for holidaymakers to rummage through, crammed with 1,000 or more stores and stalls open seven days a week from 9am until midnight.
-Bargaining for a variety of attractive items, such as leather jackets, sandals, carpets, and hand-made jewellery, is a fun experience, usually accompanied by a glass of tea.
-Despite the traditional trading atmosphere, most merchants accept credit cards, travellers cheques, and even some foreign currency for purchases.
-Visitors should be prepared to bargain their way to a good price, however.
+The Grand Bazaar in Kusadasi, near the harbour, is one of Turkey's largest shopping destinations for holidaymakers, crammed with 1,000 or more stores and stalls open seven days a week from 9 am until midnight.
+Bargaining for a variety of attractive items, such as leather jackets, sandals, carpets and hand-made jewellery, is a fun experience, often accompanied by a glass of tea.
+Despite the traditional trading atmosphere, most merchants accept credit cards and some foreign currencies.
+Visitors should be prepared to haggle for the best price, though, as it's part of the adventure.
+While the bazaar is a shopper's paradise, some may find it repetitive or overwhelming due to the sheer number of similar items.

 Restaurants